franceslinyc/Spatial-GLMM-A-Review-2022/README.md

 ## Description

-Review and replicate part of the results from a paper about a sparse, reparameterized SGLMM (Spatial Generalized Linear Mixed Model) that alleviates spatial confounding and speeds computation through dimension reduction: introduction, review (traditional SGLMM, automodel, RHS model), sparse SGLMM and simulation.
+Review and replicate part of the results from a paper about a sparse, reparameterized SGLMM (Spatial Generalized Linear Mixed Model) that alleviates spatial confounding and speeds computation through dimension reduction: introduction, review (traditional SGLMM, automodel, RHS model), sparse SGLMM, simulation and application.

 ## Documentation